Localization of quantum walk with classical randomness: Comparison between manual methods and supervised machine learning: Introduction

-Previous theoretical investigations~\cite{1DFiberLoopALocal,DTQWRandomLattice,PhysRevA.92.052311,Yao23}, on the other hand, have pointed out the resemblance between the localization transition in quantum walk with classical randomness and the Anderson localization~\cite{PhysRev.109.1492}, a paradigmatic phenomenon in condensed matter physics.
-The conventional theory of Anderson localization was first developed within the context of electronic transport, where quantum transport of electrons encounters a localization transition as the parameters from the underlying materials are drawn from a classical probability distribution.
-Ref.~\cite{Abrahamsscaling} proposed a scaling theory applicable to higher dimensions, from which it can be shown that in one and two dimensions, any amount of disorder will lead to electron localization in the thermodynamic limit.
-Nevertheless, in a finite system, localization due to classical randomness only occurs when the system size exceeds the localization length.
+Previous theoretical investigations~\cite{1DFiberLoopALocal,DTQWRandomLattice,PhysRevA.92.052311,Yao23} have suggested possible resemblance between the localization transition in quantum walk with classical randomness and the Anderson localization~\cite{PhysRev.109.1492}, a paradigmatic phenomenon in condensed matter physics.
+The Anderson localization was first developed in electronic transport, where electrons in a solid encounter a localization transition as the parameters from the underlying materials are drawn from a classical probability distribution.
+Ref.~\cite{Abrahamsscaling} proposed a scaling theory applicable to higher dimensions and showed that in one and two dimensions, any amount of disorder will lead to electron localization in the thermodynamic limit.
+Nevertheless, in a finite system, the Anderson localization only occurs when the system size exceeds the localization length.
 For example, Ref. \cite{1DFiberLoopALocal} evaluates the localization length inferred from the inverse participation ratio.
-The finite localization length helps explain why quantum walk is experimentally realizable in finite-size systems even if imperfections or fluctuations in the apparatus are unavoidable.
-Other types of QW, such as Grover QW~\cite{PhysRevA.69.052323,Zeng17} and QW in inhomogeneous~\cite{PhysRevE.82.031122,PhysRevA.85.012329} or Floquet-driven systems~\cite{PhysRevB.96.144204}, may also exhibit localization.
+Although the Anderson localization typically has spatial randomness while QW usually has temporal randomness, they both exhibit localization transitions due to classical randomness.
+As our simulation results will show, for quantum walk in finite-size systems, the classical randomness has to exceed a threshold for the system to be localized.
+Therefore, even if imperfections or fluctuations in the apparatus are unavoidable and may introduce classical randomness into quantum-walk experiments, the quantum behavior may still survive when the threshold is not crossed.
+Other types of QW, such as Grover QW~\cite{PhysRevA.69.052323,Zeng17} and QW in inhomogeneous~\cite{PhysRevE.82.031122,PhysRevA.85.012329} or driven Floquet systems~\cite{PhysRevB.96.144204}, may also exhibit localization in theory.